Controlled Combustion System

 EMSL’s CCS can be customized based on the user’s project needs and is shepherded by EMSL staff scientists in the Terrestrial-Atmospheric Processes Integrated Research Platform.
 After the combustion conditions are created in CCS, aerosols can be analyzed using EMSL’s analytical platforms, including mass spectrometry, scanning electron microscopy (SEM), ice nucleation environmental SEM, computer-controlled SEM, and transmission electron microscopy.
 These analytical platforms will provide a comprehensive picture of combustion aerosols and their roles in the climate.

-Supporting the Terrestrial-Atmospheric Processes Integrated Research Platform, CCS provides opportunities in combustion aerosols research such as:
+Supporting the Terrestrial-Atmospheric Processes Integrated Research Platform and Biogeochemical Transformations Integrated Platform, CCS provides opportunities in combustion aerosols research such as:

 - Chemical, physical, and optical properties of combustion aerosols